Malli Mastan Babu

 Mastan Babu Malli (3 September 1974 – 24 March 2015) was an Indian mountaineer.
-He is known for his 2006 world record of climbing the Seven Summits in 172 days, starting on 19 January 2006 and finishing on the seventh summit on 10 July 2006.
-This made him the first Indian and South Asian to climb all seven summits, the first Indian to climb the Vinson Massif, and the first Indian to climb the Puncak Jaya, also known as the Carstensz Pyramid.

-Mastan Babu died on March 24th, 2015 in the Andes mountains after getting caught in bad weather following a finished ascent of Tres Cruces Sur Summit.
+In 2006, he broke the previous record by climbing the Seven Summits in 172 days, starting on January 19th, 2006 and finishing on July 10th, 2006.
+This accomplishment also made him the first South Asian to climb all seven summits, and the first Indian to climb Vinson Massif, and the Puncak Jaya, (also known as the Carstensz Pyramid).
+Malli died on March 24th, 2015 in the Andes mountains while on an expedition to summit Tres Cruces Sur.

 Early life and education

-Mastan was born on 3 September 1974 in Gandhi Janasangam village, Sangam Mandal, Nellore district, Andhra Pradesh, to Malli Mastanayya and Subbamma.
-He was the fifth child in the Malli family.
-He was amongst the first in his family to receive formal education.
-He studied at Sainik School, Korukonda, in Vijayanagaram district, Andhra Pradesh, from 1985 to 1992.
-After completing his B. E. in Electrical engineering from National Institute of Technology, Jamshedpur in 1996, Malli went on to earn an M.Tech. in Electronics from Indian Institute of Technology Kharagpur in 1998.
+Malli was born on 3 September 1974 in Gandhi Jana Sangam village, Sangam Mandal, Nellore district, Andhra Pradesh, to Malli Mastanayya and Subbamma.
+He was the youngest of five children.
+He was among the first in his family to receive formal education.

+He studied at Sainik School, Korukonda from 1985 to 1992.
+After completing his B.E. in Electrical Engineering at the National Institute of Technology, Jamshedpur in 1996, Malli went on to earn an M.Tech. in electronics from Indian Institute of Technology Kharagpur in 1998.
 After a three-year stint as a software engineer with Satyam Computers, Malli was selected for the two-year Post Graduate Diploma in Management (PGDM) program at Indian Institute of Management Calcutta, from which he graduated in 2004.

 He was reportedly inspired to take up mountaineering by his school's statue of Lt.
-M.Uday Bhaskar Rao, a former student who lost his life during the Indian Army's Everest expedition of 1985.
-In IIM Kolkata, Malli received the Dr. B.C.
-Roy Award for his contributions to campus life.
+M. Uday Bhaskar Rao, a former student who lost his life during the Indian Army's Everest expedition of 1985.
+At IIM Calcutta, Malli received the Dr. B. C. Roy Award for his contributions to campus life.

-Malli's efforts to improve the fitness levels of his fellow-students and to institutionalize adventure activities led to the founding of IIM-C's Adventure Club in 2003.
-The club continues to organise numerous events both on and off campus.
+Malli's efforts to improve the fitness levels of his fellow students and to institutionalize adventure activities led to the founding of IIM-C's Adventure Club in 2003.
+The club continues to organize numerous events both on and off campus.